 Teaching Coding at Home

-if your child’s school is among the many that have yet to add coding to the curriculum, there are still plenty of ways you can teach basic coding lessons at home — even if you don’t know how to code yourself.
-Coding toys are starting to hit the market, and there are plenty of free printable coding games you can try with your kids.
-App-based games like Daisy the Dinosaur are also a great way to introduce coding fundamentals without overwhelming early learners.
+If your child’s school is among the many that have yet to add coding to the curriculum, there are still plenty of ways you can teach basic coding lessons at home — even if you don’t know how to code yourself.
+Coding toys like the CogniToys STEMosaur help to teach coding fundamentals in a fun, hands-on way, and there are plenty of free printable coding games you can try with your kids.
 If you’d prefer to give your child the opportunity to learn in a more scholastic environment, try enrolling them in a coding summer camp or club.